Gluo-Platform/GluoDocs/resources/reactions.md

 | post_id | int | false | The post the reaction is posted under |
 | description | string | false | The description of the post |

-Returns a [reaction object](/v4/core/objects.md#reaction-object) upon successfull creation.
+Returns a [reaction object](/v4/core/objects.md#reaction-object) upon successful creation.

 ## Edit a reaction